oscovida/oscovida/info.md

   `oscovida` in the `ipynb` subdirectory and `requirements.txt` as those are needed by binder to execute the notebooks.

-- By also commiting the `cachedir`, people don\'t need to re-fetch the data on the binder service (fetching of the German data set varies between 1s and 60 seconds).
+- By also committing the `cachedir`, people don\'t need to re-fetch the data on the binder service (fetching of the German data set varies between 1s and 60 seconds).